t-med1/Multiple-Window-3D-Scene/README.md

 - x.com/didntdrinkwater for this readme.

 ## Contact
-For more information and updates, follow [@_nonfigurativ_](https://www.linkedin.com/in/mohammed-telaj-420488264/) on Linked-In.
+For more information and updates, follow [@_Mohammed Telaj_](https://www.linkedin.com/in/mohammed-telaj-420488264/) on Linked-In.